 9.04 The intensification and enlargement of activities in the local authorities have created need for specialisation in every field and accounts and audit are no exceptions.
-The use of machines or even computors could be resorted to increasingly particularly in large municipal Corporations for streamlining the accounting systems and bringing them on scientific lines.
+The use of machines or even computers could be resorted to increasingly particularly in large municipal Corporations for streamlitting the accounting systems and bringing them on scientific lines. that unless the general level of personnel is of a reasonably high order of efficiency and these are operated and maintained by qualified personnel, the intended benefits do not accrue and the machines tend to be a liability.
+Further, in the present state of our economy when unemployment problem is pretty serious, replucement of men by machines may not be advantageous.
+The machines should therefore be introduced for the purpose where efficiency can not be attained by employing more hands.
+Before machines are introduced employment of qualified operational and maintenance staff should be a pre-requisite.

-This will lead to reduction in labour and costs, saving of time, ensuring of accuracy and minimising chances of fraud.
-The Committee recommend that the Municipal Corporations and large municipalities should adopt modern methods and techniques of keeping accounts by employing machines.
-The machines would be particularly useful in maintenance of accounts and timely issue of bills relating to property taxes, electric charges and other municipal services requiring periodical and repetitive billing and collection.
-However, we would to add a word of caution about employment of machines.
-Experience with these machines in other organisations has shown that unless the general level of personnel is of a reasonably high order of efficiency and these are operated and maintained by qualified personnel, the intended benefits do not accrue and the machines tend to be a liability.
+Experience with these machines in other organisations has shown' that unless the general level of personnel is of a reasonably high order of efficiency and these are operated and maintained by qualified personnel, the intended benefits do not accrue and the machines tend to be a liability.
 Further, in the present state of our economy when unemployment problem is pretty serious, replacement of men by machines may not be advantageous.
 The machines should therefore be introduced for the purpose where efficiency can not be attained by employing more hands.
 Before machines are introduced employment of qualified operational and maintenance staff should be a pre-requisite.